-

 Ideas for Making Notes More Inviting

 Right now my personal note taking practice is mostly structured text with a few conventions, published as a really long list.
+This makes it difficult to explore and uninviting.

 -